alearley26/avl-project/README.md

 What the Makefile does:
  * All it does is compile then run `test/test.cpp` which runs tests on `src/avl.cpp` with Catch2.
- * It checks which operating system the computer uses (MacOS/Windows) and omits the flag `"-std=c++11"` if the system is Windows and otherwise adds it.
+ * It checks which operating system the computer uses (MacOS/Linux/Windows), omits the flag `"-std=c++11"` if the system is Windows and otherwise adds it.
 Having or not having the flag can make the respective systems angry, so we accounted for that.